Hiding in Plain Sight

 It seems the identities we cling to and the distinctions we bond and fight over are the merest superficial permutations of a shared material existence which in essence resembles a flickering hologram.

-How absurd, then, are the existential hostilities expressed and sometimes animated on the basis of political, religious and even sporting affiliations by human beings who are otherwise virtually indistinguishable?
-And how long before some new despot harnesses this animus to winnow the human family in another horrific bloodletting?
+How absurd, then, are the existential hostilities expressed and sometimes animated on the basis of political, religious and even sporting affiliations by human beings who are otherwise virtually indistinguishable.
+And how long before some new despot harnesses this animus to winnow the human family in another horrific bloodletting.
 Yet how significant are these differences compared to our kinship with every other ephemeral life form on our tiny ark in the epic wilderness of space?

 Life reduced to competition is like the ocean reduced to salt.
 And the consequences of this biophobic misconception of the ‘laws of nature’ are significant.